 - The selected Date Column no longer exists in the data (i.e. the column name was changed or the column was dropped)

-- The selected Date Column is no longer a Date datatype (i.e. the column’s datatype is now text or numeric)
+- The selected Date Column is no longer a Date datatype (i.e. the datatype of the column is now text or numeric)

 The error can be resolved on its own or by a user.
 For example, a user could resolve this error by selecting a new date column, or the error can be resolved on its own if the selected date column can be referenced again.
 Data Explorer will reference the date column again if the column name can be found or if the data type changes back to a date column.